getcarina/getcarina.com/_best-practices/docker-best-practices-data-stateful-applications.md

 In theory, we should be able to co-locate the stateless applications with the data management services they rely on, with all of these services running in containers, but Docker is not ready to handle this.
-With their Flocker tool, ClusterHQ is attempting to tackle this problem by using ZFS as the foundation for data management and replication for containers.
-However, Flocker is still in very early developmental stages, and it assumes you can accept a clustered filesystem model and the nuances it can introduce such as relying on a storage pool; Flocker can also cause I/O to take a performance hit.
+With their Flocker tool, ClusterHQ is attempting to tackle this problem by using Zettabyte File System (ZFS) replication technology as to provide data management and replication for containers [(3)](#resources).
+However, Flocker is still in very early developmental stages, and it assumes you can accept a clustered filesystem model and the nuances it can introduce such as relying on a storage pool.
+Flocker can also cause I/O to take a performance hit.
 However, Flocker is open-source and free to use, so you can experiment and make up your own mind.
 ClusterHQ seems to be becoming an important provider of container tools, so monitoring the growth of both the Flocker tool and the ClusterHQ company is well-advised.